anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Agent Proximity Assertion {#agt_prx}

-"Agent proximity" is a statement in the PVR and the voucher that the registrar communicated via the Registrar-Agent as defined in {{exchanges}} and not directly to the pledge.
+"Agent proximity" is a statement in the PVR and the voucher that the registrar communicates via the Registrar-Agent as defined in {{exchanges}} and not directly to the pledge.
 It is therefore a different assertion than "network proximity", which is defined in {{Section 3 of !RFC8995}}.
 Hence, {{I-D.ietf-anima-rfc8366bis}} defines the additional assertion type `agent-proximity`.
 This assertion type can be verified by the registrar and MASA during BRSKI-PRM voucher-request processing.